dterstege/WholeBrainAnalysis/requirements/UserAtlas/README.md

 ## Custom User Atlas

-Here, custom user atlases have been provided
+Custom user atlases have been provided